 In-Kind Contributions Provide:

-- United States nursing and medical volunteers with testing, treating, training and teaching: all of our direct services are free services
+- United States nursing and medical volunteers with testing, treating, training and teaching: all our direct services are free locally and internationally

 - Board of Advisory time with consultation